ASadTurtle/WordGame/readMe.md

 - Credits

-A saved game is stored as a JSON file, containing a list of scenes, the players current state, and an index for the scene the player is currently in.
+A saved game is stored as a JSON file, containing a list of scenes, the players current state, an index for the scene the player is currently in, an index for the next chapter.

 ## JSON format specifications

+### `gameName`

+This field is a string, which informs the game which data folder the scenes are being loaded from.
+This is so that when one chapter ends, the game can then load the next chapter from the correct folder under `/data`.

 ### `nextChapter`

 This field is a string, which informs the game which chapter the player will start after this one has concluded.
-It is not a required field, though if the game does not detect this field in a file, it will set the default value to 0, and will assume this chapter is the final of the game.
+It is not a required field, though this is an optional field.
+If the field is not found the game will assume this chapter is the final of the game.

 ### `currScene`